Watch the demo in our preview player.

 What is the best format?

 We recommend using .mp4 files encoded in h264 or h265 codec.
-Despite h265 being newer codec, often h264 is better for the players as the video is not that heavily compressed and decoding takes less resources.
+Despite h265 being a newer codec, often h264 is better for the players as it’s not that heavily compressed and decoding takes fewer resources.

 Using Amazon FireTV 4k?

 Please refer to Amazon’s documentation on supported formats: https://developer.amazon.com/docs/fire-tv/4k-ultra-hd.html#codecs.

-Most users will be able to take advantage of using 4K without making compromises, however we will outline the drawbacks of having to use external player:
+Most users will be able to take advantage of using 4K without making compromises, however, we will outline the drawbacks of having to use an external player:

-- 4K video is played on top of all elements, including our app user interface elements, such as download progress bar (in case you’re playing the video in full screen).
-This also means that slides with 4K video can not use slide transition effects as the effects would occur behind the video element, thus not visible.
+- 4K is played on top of all elements, including our app user interface elements, such as the download progress bar (in case you’re playing the video in full screen).
+This also means that slides with 4K can not use slide transition effects as the effects would occur behind the video element, thus not visible.

-- If you request screenshot from the web portal, the video will not be shown on the screenshot as it’s running outside of our app context.
+- If you request a screenshot from the web portal, the video will not be shown on the screenshot as it’s running outside of our app context.

 - If you are using our software for portrait rotation (as opposed to operating system settings), the video will not be rotated.
-Portrait is still possible if the display can be rotated from Android operating system settings (Amazon devices lack this option).
+The portrait is still possible if the display can be rotated from Android operating system settings (Amazon devices lack this option).
 We’ve also discovered that Amazon 4K stick is incapable of playing a 4K portrait (2160 x 3840).
 You can work around this issue by rendering in 3840 x 2160 resolution instead, but the content in the video is rotated 90 degrees.

-- Since the video starts up in an external program, there may be a slight delay (especially on first load), therefore we recommend setting the slide background to black to avoid a white flash when starting up.
+- Since the video starts up in an external program, there may be a slight delay (especially on the first load), therefore we recommend setting the slide background to black to avoid a white flash when starting up.